StamusNetworks/suricata-4-analysts/source/file-analysis.rst

   fileinfo.filename.keywords:*.pdf AND fileinfo.magic:"executable"

-You can also be more generic with querying all executable that do not ends up with a regular extension
+You can also be more generic with querying all executables that do not end up with a regular extension:

 .. code-block::